Working Papers

 Targeting and Efficiency in the Allocation of Childcare Subsidies, with Esperanza Johnson

-How much choice subsidy recipients exercise when selecting childcare providers impacts the efficiency of the allocation of childcare seats, as well as the ability of the subsidy system to target those in greatest need.
-Expanding parental choice also impacts the supply of subsidized care.
+Allowing childcare subsidy recipients to choose childcare providers can generate a more efficient allocation of childcare seats, potentially at the cost of reduced targeting.
+Expanding parental choice also impacts the quality and location of the supply of subsidized care.
 In this paper, we use data on the universe of childcare subsidy applicants in Massachusetts to study the equilibrium effects of expanding choice to childcare subsidy recipients in the state.